Yellowstone Expeditions Recommended Equipment List

 - Binoculars

-- Camera, batteries, lenses, extra film, extra memory cards for digital cameras, chargers for digital cameras, tripod for telephoto and time exposures
+- Camera, batteries, lenses, extra film, extra memory cards for digital cameras, chargers for digital cameras and cell phones, tripod for telephoto and time exposures

 - Note book or journal